jrenaud90/TidalPy/Documentation/RadialSolver_x/calculating_love_numbers.md

 **Slow solves or huge step counts.** A healthy solve needs a few hundred steps per solution per layer; a few thousand happens in awkward cases; ten thousand or more means the solution is likely unstable. `solution.plot_ys()` is a quick check, since instability shows up as large spikes, ringing, or curves that do not vary smoothly with radius.
 Things to try, roughly in order: change the integration tolerances, change the integration method, switch the starting condition with `use_kamata`, lower `degree_l`, start higher in the planet with `starting_radius`, revisit the layer assumptions (dynamic compressible liquid layers especially), add a small solid core beneath a fully liquid one, or add more slices to the input arrays.

 **NaN Love numbers from a successful solve.** The surface boundary condition solve was ill-conditioned.
 Check `solution.surface_solve_amplification`: values far above one mean the solution constants are cancelling catastrophically.
 Raise the starting radius, or let the solver choose it.

+**"The surface boundary condition system is singular to working precision" (error code -13).** The reciprocal condition number of the surface system, `solution.surface_solve_rcond`, fell below `[numerical] minimum_surface_rcond` (default `1e-14`), so no set of solution constants is determined by the surface conditions.
+A degree-1 solve for a static body always lands here: a rigid translation of the body meets every surface condition, so the degree-1 response depends on the choice of reference frame, which the solver does not make.
+Otherwise the independent solutions have become numerically dependent; start higher in the planet or use the automatic starting radius.
+A value between the threshold and the integration `rtol` is solved but logged as poorly conditioned, since the constants then carry the integration error divided by roughly `surface_solve_rcond`.

+**"The starting radius ... is not inside the planet" or "No radial slice ... lies above the starting radius" (error code -5).** A manual starting radius must lie inside the planet with at least one radial slice above it in its layer.
+A starting radius exactly on an interface begins in the layer above it.

 **A crash with no exception.** Rerun with the same inputs while watching memory.
 If it reproduces, record the inputs and open an issue on [GitHub](https://github.com/jrenaud90/TidalPy/issues).